symil/lava/README.md

 - removes the extension suffix from function and data-structure names (modules are used instead)
 - exposes bit flags as structures instead of integers
 - provides a default value for all structures, allowing to "auto-complete" structure with optional fields using `..Default::default()`
-- manages the calls to `vkGetInstanceProcAddr` to manipulate functions that are not exposed statically
+- manages the calls to `vkGetInstanceProcAddr` and `vkGetDeviceProcAddr` to manipulate functions that are not exposed statically
 - provides a generic `create_surface` method to create surfaces

 Lava is entirely generated from the C header files of Vulkan.

-### Restrictions
+### Current restrictions

-It comes with the following restrictions (that should be lifted in the future):

 - no way to provide allocator callbacks
 - no way to set the `pNext` field of structures (always set to `NULL`)